omgnetwork/omgnetwork.github.io/website/versioned_docs/version-V1/migration-0.3-0.4.md

 - The fee amount must be correct as specified in `/fees.all`.
 Underpaying or Overpaying of fee in a transaction will result in a returned error.
 - Integrator can create a transaction with a valid fee amount via `/transaction.create` API endpoint by specifying fee tokens.
 Alternatively, a client can build the transaction with valid fee from scratch via a call to fees.all prior to transaction build process.
 - Currently, the fees are statically set per each environment.
 This is expected to change once a more dynamic fee model has been applied, however, consuming fee API is expected to stay the same from integration’s point of view.
-- Refer to our guide to transaction fee for more example: https://docs.omg.network/fees
+- Refer to our guide to [transaction fee](/network/fees) for more example.

 ### Watcher vs. WatcherInfo
 Two flavors of the watcher are now available: Watcher and WatcherInfo.